"

 Уро́к 1

 Let’s start at the beginning and introduce ourselves!
+Watch the following video to learn how.

 Russian speakers use specific language when greeting each other.
 Often, if meeting for the first time, Russian-speaking (adults) use formal language.
-After an initial acquaintance, Russian speakers may use either formal, informal, or a mix, depending on the nature of the relationship between the individuals.
-Watch and listen for those words and phrases that I mention in the video.
+Watch and listen for those words and phrases that I mention in the following video of Serjozha:

 After meeting someone for the first time, a Russian speaker may invite you to use informal language.
 Until otherwise invited, always assume formal language with a Russian speaker, unless speaking with a child.